I Weighed Myself Every Hour And THIS Happened. Answering, “How Much Does Weight Fluctuate Within A Day?”

 8:15 PM: 149.6 (20.3% bf)

-As you can see, my weight fluctuated around 149 pounds to 153 pounds within a single day.
+As you can see, my weight fluctuated between 149 pounds and 153 pounds within a single day.

-With a relatively healthy and consistent lifestyle, my weight could have easily fluctuated up to 5 pounds within a given day.
+With a relatively healthy and consistent lifestyle, my weight could have easily fluctuated up to 5 or 6 pounds within a given day, especially had I lifted weights on this day.

 While the scale is a great way to measure progress over time, weight alone is not something to obsess over.